 What the half-million viewers didn’t know when they ultimately decided her fate as winner, was that the effortless and flattering, bold and flirty designs that solidified her win, are rooted in her past and present, successes and failures.
-“I can throw a party, tell a story, and make a dress … that much I know.”
 Her designs incorporate history, art, and music, three things she believes hit an emotional chord for people, and she translates them to her clothes through fabric, color, and smart, detail driven design.
 Her connections to the art world through her time at the Rhode Island School of Design, collaborations with DIY collectives like Fort Thunder and Space 1026, and cutting edge printshops and galleries such as Forth Estate and Halsey McKay, keep her inspired by the world of fine art, that in her eyes, perhaps, has a more pure connection to the self.
-On the flipside, her professional life, spent as a teacher, buyer, sales rep, and designer for brands like Dolce Vita, give her that connection to the girl she designs for that every designer must have.
+On the flipside, her professional life, spent as a teacher, buyer, and head designer for brands like Dolce Vita, gave her that connection to the girl she designs for that every designer must have.
 In her life before Bravo, Anna was a dive bar debutante in downtown New York and Brooklyn.
-She designed collections as homage to the B-52’s and had her models assume wrestling personas and battle each other.
-Versatility, malleability, and transformation in the designs and the woman the wears them inform her line, and always have.
+She designed collections as homage to the B-52’s and had her models assume wrestling personas and battle each other in a raucous upstairs Thai boxing studio on Walker street with a line around the block.